 The Mississippi Succeeds plan for implementing the Every Student Succeeds Act is a signature work from the tenure of Carey M. Wright, Ed.D., as superintendent of the Mississippi Department of Education (MDE).
 With literacy at the forefront, Mississippi Succeeds creates high expectations for all educational constituents in the state.
-The primary long-term goals of Mississippi Succeeds are to (a) attain 70 percent proficiency on reading and math tests for all students and subgroups; (b) achieve a 90 percent graduation rate for all students; and (c) assist 70 percent of English learners in achievement adequate growth in reading.
+The primary long-term goals of Mississippi Succeeds are to (a) attain 70% proficiency on reading and math tests for all students and subgroups, (b) achieve a 90% graduation rate for all students, and (c) assist 70% of English learners in achievement adequate growth in reading.
 Literacy has been a key vehicle for attaining these goals.
 With the passage of the Literacy-Based Promotion Act (LBPA) in 2013, long-range proficiency targets were set by projecting the proficiency rates of the first cohort of third graders who were subject to the LBPA.

-R7CC's service plan is organized around two high-leverage problems and opportunities:
+R7CC's service plan is organized around four high-leverage problems and opportunities:

-- Building on the state’s positive trend in literacy achievement through the development of a literacy framework and corresponding guidance documents to facilitate teacher knowledge, skill, and implementation of evidence based literacy practices in Grades 4–8 classroom instruction and intervention;
+- Building on the state’s positive trend in literacy achievement through the development of a literacy framework and corresponding guidance documents to facilitate teacher knowledge, skill, and implementation of evidence-based literacy practices in Grades 4–8 classroom instruction and intervention;

 - Addressing the long-term impact of teacher shortages by bolstering supports for leaders, which includes Orientation for School Leaders (OSLs) credits by revising the Professional Growth System training to place more emphasis on application-based learning and certification, including actionable feedback, performance level calibration, and countering bias.
 A review of existing courses pointed to the need for improved training that will be required of all new school leaders, which include modules on Strengthening Teams, Strengthening Instruction, and Strengthening Schools;